 There's also a number of people who ship Steve with Maria Hill.

-Friendly Fandoms: Fans of this film are pretty close to the fans of Frozen, with Steve and Bucky often being portrayed by Anna and Else respectively in crossover art and even cosplay.
+Friendly Fandoms: Fans of this film are pretty close to the fans of Frozen, with Steve and Bucky often being portrayed by Anna and Elsa respectively in crossover art and even cosplay.

 Genius Bonus: The movie makes a great visual metaphor at the end which could be a rebuttal to Harry Lime's famous "Dot" speech in The Third Man.
 Given said film was one of the earliest cynical spy films, this is entirely possible.